josemateosramos/UL_gain_phase_ISAC/README.md

 ```-l, --loss```: Integer controling the loss function to use during training (0 for 'max' and 1 for 'reconstruction').
 Default value: 0.

 The script to obtain Fig. 2 in the paper attached below can be found under the plot_fig_2/ directory.
+That script is a standalone script that can be run without additional simulation parameters.

 ## Additional information
 If you decide to use the source code for your research, please make sure to cite our paper: